 Things to Remember

 - You need to have a strong knowledge of statistics to interpret the data.

 - If the data analysis is not visible under the “Data” tab, we need to enable this option under the “Add-ins” option.

 This has been a guide to Linear Regression in Excel.
-Here we discuss How to do Linear regression data analysis in excel along with examples and downloadable excel template.
+Here we discuss How to do Linear regression data analysis in excel along with examples and a downloadable excel template.
 You may also look at these useful functions in excel –